steeletyphoon/fundamentals-1/README.md

 ## Planning

 When deciding which language to learn at SkilStak you can't go wrong starting with Python-1.
-This projects in this course are the same projects done in other SkilStak courses by design so they can be taken together and that fundamentals are reinforced even though the programming language differs.
+The projects in this course are the same projects done in other SkilStak courses by design so they can be taken together and that fundamentals are reinforced even though the programming language differs.
 In fact, those other courses frequently refer to the material